saeta-eth/node-cpal/PUBLISHING.md

 The GitHub Actions workflow:

-1. Builds the native addon on multiple platforms:
+1. Builds the native addon on multiple platforms and architectures:

-   - Windows
+   - Windows (x64)
-   - macOS
+   - macOS (x64 and ARM64/Apple Silicon)
-   - Linux
+   - Linux (x64)

 2. Creates a package structure that includes: